Want to know where to go in Vietnam? What is the must see in Vietnam? We have got you covered with this ultimate guide of where to go in Vietnam!!

 Cat Ba Town consists of a long string of hotels lining the foot of the bay’s iconic limestone cliffs.
 Nearly all available rooms come with a beautiful bay view!
 Yes, the town has seen some development in recent years, but you’ll soon overlook this as it’s a perfect base to travel the island’s almost untouched sights.

 What to do in Cat Ba Island?
-Well almost half the island is National Park and by delving inside you’ll find an idyllic sandy Cat Ba beach, quaint fishing villages, waterfalls, grottos and the 3 hectares Ech Lake.
+Well almost half the island is the Cat Ba National Park and by delving inside you’ll find an idyllic sandy Cat Ba beach, quaint fishing villages, waterfalls, grottos and the 3 hectares Ech Lake.
 The star of the show here is Lan Ha Bay, an alternative and less crowded option to Halong Bay, with the same striking limestone cliff formations rising from the waters.
 Kayaking Lan Ha Bay is a must!

 There is plenty of Cat Ba accommodation.
 We recommend staying at this family run hotel overlooking the bay.
 We looked at many Cat Ba hotels on arrival and found this hotel to be better than most for the flashpacker price.
 It’s well reviewed and that is always a plus!
 You could also stay in a Cat Ba homestay.

-Where to stay: Hotels in Cat Ba
+Where to stay: Click here for a full range of places to stay in Cat Ba

 The Old Quarter is full of life.
 As soon as you arrive, your senses come alive.
 You are bombarded with the sounds of the traffic, motorbikes, and cars continually beeping their horns.
 Your eyes are drawn to the fabulously bright colours of the French influenced buildings, as well as the colourful fruits and vegetables that fill the little stalls that spill onto the pavements.
 The Old Quarter is absolute chaos, but somehow it just works and it is absolutely mesmerising.